unisdr/undrr-dldt-app/README.md

 This repository contains a prototype app built using React and Directus.
 The app aims to showcase the DLDT (Disaster Losses and Damage Tracking) data model and provide a basic user interface for interacting with the data.

+To run the prototype locally, you will need Node, NPM and Docker installed.

 ## Contents

 - `src/`: DLDT React app source code.
-- `Dockerfile`: Dockerfile for building a Docker image of the DLDT React app, which is served by Express with a configuration route for providing runtime credentials.
+- `docker-compose.yml`: Docker compose file for building Directus and PostgreSQL containers and seeding the database.
-- `api/`: Contains the Dockerfile for building the Directus instance, based on a sample environment file and a dldt-seed.sql file that provides a PostgreSQL database for the Directus instance, seeded with DLDT data model.
+- `api/`: Contains a db.sql file that provides a PostgreSQL database for the Directus instance, seeded with DLDT data model.
+Used by the docker-compose.yml.

 ## Getting Started

 To get started with the prototype app, follow the steps below:

 1. Clone this repository.
-2. Install the required dependencies by running `npm install`.
+2. Run `docker-compose up -d` to start Directus and seed the database.
+Directus should be running on http://localhost:8055.
 3. Raname `sample-env` to `.env.development` and add your access token.
-4. Create a PostgreSQL database and import `api/dldt-seed.sql`.
-4. Rename the `api/sample-env` to `.env` and add your database credentials.
+(If you don't have an access token, you can create an Admin user in Directus and generate a new token).
-3. Build the Docker image for the Directus instance by running `docker build -t directus-api ./api`.
+4. Install the required dependencies for the frontend by running `npm install`.
-4. Launch the Docker image `docker run -p 8055:8055 dldt-api`.
-3. Run the app with `npm start`.
+5. Run the app with `npm start`.
+The DLDT app should be running on http://localhost:3000.
+6. To stop the Docker containers, run `docker-compose down`.

 Please note that this is a prototype and may contain bugs or incomplete features.
 It is not intended for production use.